Find Spanish Classes

 Clayton: San Diego Spanish course instructor

-...most passionate in tutoring the sciences.
+...papers for business and rhetoric courses.
+I am most passionate in tutoring the sciences.
 I used to dislike the sciences until I was able to find an appreciation for them.
 I am fascinated by chemistry and biology because of their complexity .
 I find that the key to enjoying science classes is being able to see the big picture and how science concepts fit into everyday life.
-In teaching any subject I like to first explain the concept or problem in depth and...
+In teaching any subject I like to first...

 Education & Certification